dart-lang/site-www/src/language/class-modifiers.md

 ## No modifier

-Use a `class` or `mixin` declaration without a modifier to **allow unrestricted access** to outside libraries.
-The standard behaviors apply:
+Use a `class` or `mixin` declaration without a modifier to **allow unrestricted access** from outside libraries.
+By default, you can:

-- [Construct][] new instances of a class
+- [Construct][] new instances of a class.
-- [Extend][] a class to create a new subtype
+- [Extend][] a class to create a new subtype.
-- [Implement][] a class's interface
+- [Implement][] a class or mixin's interface.
-- [Mix in][] a mixin or mixin class
+- [Mix in][] a mixin or mixin class.

 ## `base`

-Use the `base` modifier to **disallow implementation** of a class or mixin.
+Use the `base` modifier to **disallow implementation** of a class or mixin outside of the current library.
+The `base` modifier must be applied transitively to all the subtypes of a class;
+any class which implements or extends a base class must be marked `base` as well.

 A base class can be extended and constructed.
-This applies trasitively to all subtypes, because implementing a subtype implements the supertype as well.

 {{site.alert.note}}
   Only the `base` modifier can accompany a mixin declaration.